Kent

 Do I need to join a franchise to be a driving instructor in Deal?

-No. The franchise value proposition has been overtaken by platforms like DrivePro.
-In Kent, franchise instructors pay £100–£150 weekly for basic tools and pupil leads.
-DrivePro provides better software, helps with pupil acquisition, and handles tax — letting you keep more of what you earn.
+No. The franchise value proposition has been overtaken by platforms.
+In Kent, franchise instructors pay £100–£150 weekly for basic tools and pupil leads, plus a fixed-term contract.
+DrivePro provides software, pupil acquisition, and HMRC tax tools on a flat monthly subscription.

 Become a driving instructor near Deal